Pocket-Godot/Pokemon-Battle/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-It is advisable to remove all Pokemon references, especially when using this asset for a commercial product.
+It is recommended to remove all Pokemon references, especially when using this asset for a commercial product.

 ## Author
 * mechPenSketch (aka BrainWave)